 Ensure that passwords are not easy to guess and are changed regularly.
-Moreover, don't use a password which you use for something else.
+Moreover, don't use a password that you use for something else.
 For example, if your Facebook account is compromised and you use the same login information for your website, there's a good possibility that your website will also be compromised.
 Use a free tool such as LastPass to generate unique passwords and keep track of logins.

 You can also add another layer of security to your login page by utilizing two-step authentication.
-This will add a requirement to the login page where you must type an authentication code which is sent to an email address or a phone number.
+This will add a requirement to the login page where you must type an authentication code that is sent to an email address or a phone number.
 This will secure your website from brute force attacks.

 Login Page URL

 Hackers will use automated tools to scan websites and look for default URLs.
 Change "wp-admin" and "wp-login" URLs to something else.
 Many of the popular security plugins offer this functionality.
 It is possible to change the login page URL without a plugin, but this method is only for advanced users.